microsoft/TailwindTraders-Backend/README.md

 - `-resourceGroup <group>` Resource group where AKS is
 - `-acrName <name>` Name of the ACR

 This will create the secret in AKS **using ACR credentials**.
 If ACR login is not enabled you can create a secret by using a service principal.
-For use a Azure service principal following additional parameters are needed:
+In case that ACR is not created with administrator rights you will have to provide the service principal clientId and secret:

 - `-clientId <id>` Client id of the service principal to use
-- `-password <pwd>` Service principal password
+- `-password <pwd>` Service principal secret

 Please, note that the Service principal must exist.
 To create a service principal you can run the command `az ad sp create-for-rbac`.